timwalsh300/KR-exercises/6-2/README.txt

 Assumptions...

-1. All variables will be preceded by char, int, float, double, and/or *
+1. All variables will be preceded by char, int, float, double, long, short, struct, or void... they will also start with lowercase letters
 2. Since we only care about names, I can fold together variables of the same name but types or different code blocks
-3. Output should be as follows, printing each group separated by blanks about_boo about_hello about_test
+3. Output should be as follows, printing each group separated by blanks about_ about_boo about_hello about_test

 	i
+	i

+	isStri
 	isString_boo
 	isString_hello
 	isString_test

 	j
+	j

+	tempSt
 	tempStringX
 	tempStringY